gvigal/audio-player-ng/README.md

 in `*.component.ts`
 ##### properties
- - options: a OptionsPlayer interface
+ - options: a OptionsPlayer interface for config the player
- - playlist: a Observable of PlaylistData interface
+ - playlist: a Observable of PlaylistData interface for load the playlist
 ```
 ...
+import {HttpClient} from "@angular/common/http";
+import { Observable } from 'rxjs';
-import { OptionsPlayer, PlaylistData } from "@angular/common/http";
+import { OptionsPlayer, PlaylistData } from "audio-player-ng/audio-player-ng/classes/interfaces";

 ...